Rob-C-89/evening_meal_planner/README.md

 ## Project Planning

-The user stories for the program and their acceptance criteria are outlined in the GitHub projects planning page which can be found [here](https://github.com/users/Rob-C-89/projects/9).
+The user stories for the program and their acceptance criteria are outlined in the GitHub projects planning page, which can be found [here](https://github.com/users/Rob-C-89/projects/9).

 ### Flowchart